Hands down, the best value in the RVing world is the National Parks Senior Pass, officially known as the America the Beautiful Pass

-One of the consolations of old age is the Federal Senior Pass, which like most Federal entities has undergone a name change – it used to be called the Golden Age Pass.
+One of the consolations of old age is the America the Beautiful Pass, which like most Federal entities has undergone a name change – it used to be called the Golden Age Pass.

 Here's how to get one, and where to use it.

-There's a mail-in method of obtaining this pass, but the extra fee and processing time make this really unnecessary, especially since they're sold at all National Park entrances, national monuments, many National Forest ranger stations, Bureau of Land Management field and district officers, and numerous other places.
+There's a mail-in method of obtaining this pass, but the extra $10 fee and processing time make this really unnecessary, especially since they're sold at all National Park entrances, national monuments, many National Forest ranger stations, Bureau of Land Management field and district officers, and numerous other places.

 As soon as you turn 62, just show up with documentation that you're either a US citizen or permanent resident (driver's license, US passport, birth certificate, or green card) and that you're 62.

-Pay the fee ($10), and you're literally set for life.
+Pay the fee ($80), and you're literally set for life.
 Since the replacement charge is the same as a new card, if you lose yours the procedure is just to get another one.

-Five federal agencies – the Forest Service, the National Park Service, the Fish and Wildlife Service, the Bureau of Land Management, and the Bureau of Reclamation – all honor the Senior Pass at sites where entrance or standard amenity fees are charged.
+Six federal agencies – the Forest Service, the National Park Service, the Fish and Wildlife Service, the Bureau of Land Management, the Bureau of Reclamation and the Bureau of Land Management – all honor the America the Beautiful National Parks Senior Pass at sites where entrance or standard amenity fees are charged.

-Look on the envelope you use to pay your camping fee at National Forest and BLM campgrounds.
+When you check-in at one of the campgrounds, look on the envelope you use to pay your camping fee at National Forest and BLM campgrounds.

 The only fly in the ointment are concessionaires – private companies that contract with the Federal government to manage campgrounds in national parks and forests.

-If the campsite has “improvements” – water and/or electric hookups – expect to pay full price for the “improvements”, and get 50% off the basic campground fee only.
+If the campsite has “improvements” – water and/or electric hookups – expect to pay full price for the “improvements,” and get 50% off the basic campground fee only.

-There's just no downside to getting this card – even if you don't camp at all, you'll be able to drive through national parks without getting gouged for an entrance fee.
+There's just no downside to getting this card.
+Even if you don't camp at all, you'll be able to drive through national parks without getting gouged for an entrance fee.

-Get more RV travel ideas, tips, news and perks!
+Get more RV travel ideas, tips, news, and perks!